-The shares (EA) rose 7 percent to $12.30 at 3:35 p.m. in New York and earlier gained 7.5 percent, the biggest intraday jump since Feb.
+The shares (EA:US) rose 7 percent to $12.30 at 3:35 p.m. in New York and earlier gained 7.5 percent, the biggest intraday jump since Feb.
 2. Redwood City, California-based Electronic Arts had fallen about 44 percent this year through yesterday.

 Riccitiello this week reiterated his concerns that investors have shied away from video-game makers because they don’t fully grasp the industry’s growth potential.
 Analysts and investors who focus on games sold at retail are overlooking Electronic Arts’ growing dominance in games sold digitally, he said.
 Games sold at retail outlets have fallen for almost two years, according to researcher NPD Group.